sauravpanda24/Interactive-Lab-Hub/Lab 1/README.md

 _Setting:_
 This interaction takes place while speaker in participating in video call as well as addressing people in person.
-For example Professor Judy in IDD classes.
+For example Professor Wendy in IDD classes.

 _Players:_
 The actors involved in this interaction would be the person giving presentation or lecture and other participants joining through zoom call.